-Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and SGI Linux and SGI ProPack for Linux are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and SGI Linux and SGI ProPack for Linux are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

-SGI Linux Environment 7.2 is based on [or "is compatible with"] Red Hat Linux 7.2, but is not sponsored by or endorsed by Red Hat, Inc. in any way.
-Red Hat is a registered trademark and Red Hat Linux 7.2 is a trademark of Red Hat, Inc.
+SGI Advanced Linux Environment 2.1 is based on Red Hat Linux Advanced Server 2.1 for the Itanium Processor, but is not sponsored by or endorsed by Red Hat, Inc. in any way.
+Red Hat is a registered trademark and Red Hat Linux Advanced Server 2.1 is a trademark of Red Hat, Inc.